ropensci/GLMMcosinor/cran-comments.md

 0 errors | 0 warnings | 0 note

+* This is a resubmission.
+I had forgotten to push local commits to GitHub to trigger the change to the GitHub pages and led to the dead link seen in the last submission.

 Has been checked using GitHub actions on:
 - {os: macos-latest, r: 'release'}
 - {os: windows-latest, r: 'release'}